HEHOHADA/insurance-aggregator/README.md

 # insurance-aggregator

 This is a monorepo for the insurance aggregator project.

 + `apps`- apps that are deployed

 - `web`: web app
 - `admin`: admin app with admin panel
 - `serverless`: serverless functions
 - `server`: api server for admin panel/web app
+- `scrapping`: scrapping service

 + `packages` - packages that are used by apps

 - `ui`: a stub component library shared to applications
 - `lib`: a stub library shared to applications
 - `eslint-config-custom`: `eslint` configurations (`eslint-config-prettier`)